 Lars: Although we still disagree about who’s CEO.

-To start your philanthropic journey by joining VisionNext with your partner, friends, siblings, or as an individual, contact Aneil Gokhale at firstname.lastname@example.org and (416) 921-2035 ext.
-212.
+Thinking about starting your philanthropic journey with your partner, friends, siblings, or as an individual?
+Contact Aneil Gokhale at firstname.lastname@example.org.